odinuv/web/en/apv/walkthrough/css/index.md

 You can set width and height only for block elements.
 Inline elements can only change size of font.
 To switch this behaviour, you can use CSS property `display` with value `block` or `inline`.
-There is also mode called `inline-block` which enables inline elements to have specific width and height.
+There is also mode called `inline-block` which enables inline elements to have specific width and height and not wrap lines at their end.

 ### Positioning
 There are four types of element's position modes.
 The default one is *static* which places inline elements on